 This has been an area of constant focus.
-Unfortunately due to years of lack of oversight and proper training in the Accounting department, weaknesses have occurred.
-We have spent a tremendous amount of time going over journal entries and reconciliations.
-I believe the Fiscal 2016 audit will show great improvement in this area.
+Unfortunately due to years of lack of oversight and proper training in the accounting department, weaknesses have occurred.
+The current Town Accountant will be retiring at the end of Fiscal Year 2017 and this will be a top priority with the incoming new hire.